pangeo-forge/pangeo-forge-recipes/docs/index.md

 ## The Pangeo Forge Paper

 We wrote [a long academic paper about Pangeo Forge](https://doi.org/10.3389/fclim.2021.782909).
-This is the best thing to read if you want a deep dive into why we created Pangeo Forge and how it works.
+This is the best thing to read if you want a deep dive into why we created Pangeo Forge.
 If you use Pangeo Forge in academic work, please cite this paper.

 ````{admonition} Bibtex entry for Pangeo Forge paper
 :class: dropdown